6×45mm: Firearms

 The AR-15/M16 can easily be converted to the 6×45mm with a simple barrel swap with few or no further modifications to the rifle.
 This is also true for rifles such as Ruger's Mini-14 and most bolt-action rifles chambered for the .223 Remington cartridge.
 The 6×45mm cartridge provides better down range performance than the .223 Remington or the 5.56 NATO cartridges.
 The cartridge is currently offered by Les Baer in an AR rifle.
 The cartridge had been offered by Cooper Arms, Kimber and a few other rifle manufacturers in their rifles as a regular factory chambering for a period of time.

 However, the cartridge's breakthrough was in the area of handgun hunting where it became very popular.
 The bolt-action Remington XP-100 pistol and the break-action Thompson/Center Contender handgun were chambered for the cartridge.
 It provided a flat-shooting cartridge capable of taking small deer and small game species.

 In February 2010, Black Hills Ammunition began selling 6×45mm ammunition.
 They use standard .243 bullets weighing 85 and 100 gr.
 Sporting Products LLC also began to distribute AR-15 uppers and complete rifles chambered for the 6×45mm.

 Shultz & Larsen of Denmark offer the "Legacy" model.
-A light weight (2,65 kg / 5 lbs 13,5oz), miniature action, barrel swap rifle system.
-Calibers offered are .222 Rem (1/10" twist), .223 Rem (1/8" and 1/10" twist), 6x45 (1/8" twist) and .300 Whisper (1/7,5" twist). standard barrels are 510 mm / 20" long.
+A lightweight (2,65 kg / 5 lbs 13,5oz), miniature-action, barrel-swap rifle system.
+Calibers offered are .222 Rem (1/10" twist), .223 Rem (1/8" and 1/10" twist), 6×45 (1/8" twist) and .300 Whisper (1/7,5" twist).
+Standard barrels are 510 mm / 20" long.